schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Flowing Storey

-A music teacher moves a intruder at a schoolroom.
+A music teacher moves an intruder at a schoolroom.

 ## Esoteric Interact